It's a New Day in Public Health.

 Flu Activity

-Flu activity is low throughout Polk County.
+Flu activity began earlier than expected this season and has increased to moderate levels throughout Polk County.
 To guard against getting the flu, residents are reminded to:

 - Get the flu shot if they haven’t already.